SSpeights/PowerShellGuide/pipelining.md

 ### Select-Object

 Select-Object is different from Where-Object because it enables you to create brand new objects based on the filter you set.
-In essence, it has the function of making objects in your pipeline  skinnier by selecting only needed properties, creating brand new objects that contain only the data , which then speeds up processing further down the pipeline.
+In essence, it has the function of making objects in your pipeline  skinnier by selecting specific properties and creating brand new objects that contain only the data.

-[Online information for Select-Object is here](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Select-Object?view=powershell-5.1) or you can type`help select-object`from the PS-console
+[Online information for Select-Object is here](https://docs.microsoft.com/en-us/powershell/module/Microsoft.PowerShell.Utility/Select-Object?view=powershell-5.1) or you can type`help select-object`from the PS-console.

 ### Foreach-Object {...} TODO

 The Foreach-Object cmdlet performs processing on each object in a collection of objects.
 One example for this outlet is changing registry key values:

 Example: `Get-ItemProperty -Path HKCU:\Network\* | ForEach-Object {Set-ItemProperty -Path $_.PSPath -Name RemotePath -Value $_.RemotePath.ToUpper();}`

+This example converts all valued of the registry keys under network with the name RemotePath to uppercase letters.

 ### Making comparsions in PS